iquety/console/docs/en/08-testing-commands.md

 The following additional assertions will be available for use:

-- assertCommandHasName
+- assertRoutineHasName
-- assertCommandHasDescription
+- assertRoutineHasDescription
-- assertCommandHasHowToUse
+- assertRoutineHasHowToUse
-- assertCommandHasOption
+- assertRoutineHasOption
-- assertCountCommandOptions
+- assertCountRoutineOptions
 - assertOptionHasShortNotation
 - assertOptionHasLongNotation
 - assertOptionHasDescription